Windows Installation¶

 Windows installers are available with the different releases.
 The release includes zip archives with static libraries containing both the Debug version and Release version for several versions of Visual Studio.
 There is also an installer and zip file for getting the HELICS apps and shared library along with a pre-built Java 1.8 interface.
 There is also an archive with just the C shared library and headers, intended for use with 3rd party interfaces.

-• Microsoft Visual C++ 2019 or newer (MS Build Tools also works; VC++ 2017 may work but is no longer tested by CI builds)
+Microsoft Visual C++ 2019 or newer (MS Build Tools also works)

-• CMake 3.14 or newer (CMake should be newer than the Visual Studio and Boost version you are using; if using clang with libc++ use 3.18+)
+CMake 3.22 or newer (CMake should be newer than the Visual Studio and Boost version you are using;)

 Note: Keep in mind that your CMake version should be newer than the boost version and your visual studio version.
 If you have an older CMake, you may want an older boost version.
 Alternatively, you can choose to upgrade your version of CMake.